piegope/doc/docs/en/server/dgw/farm/farm-configuration.md

 ---
+eleventyComputed:
-title: Devolutions Gateway farms configuration
+  title: '{{ en.DGW }} farms configuration'
   description: A farm is able to regroup multiple gateways and perform load balancing for the connections using the gateway.
 ---
 This topic will cover how to configure a {{ en.DGW }} farm through the web interface for {{ en.DVLS }}.